Generated at: 2026-05-16 10:36:15

 If your company's representative is absent or resigns, having this information ensures a smooth handover and prevents lost opportunities.

-It is very important to keep this information recorded with dates.
-The environment surrounding your company and the customer changes over time.
-By grasping how much time has passed since the last negotiation or inquiry, you can notice actions that should be taken, such as new proposals based on changes in the market environment or proposals for new products that did not exist at the time.
+It is crucial to record this information along with dates and times.
+The environment surrounding your company and your customers changes over time.
+By grasping how much time has passed since the last meeting or inquiry, you can identify necessary actions, such as making new proposals based on changes in the market environment or suggesting new products that were not available previously.

 History information is not just for handovers.
 For example, inquiry information from customers provides important hints for improving product/service quality or finding highly compatible recommended products/services.
 Improvements and proposals based on history information lead to increased customer loyalty.
 Thus, history information is vital data for realizing communication that considers the customer's perspective.

 Notes and instructions regarding customers are also important information.
-Especially if there have been complaints or troubles in the past, it is necessary to keep records to prevent recurrence.
-If such trouble were to recur, you risk losing trust and potentially losing the business relationship.
-Record what kind of trouble occurred and what measures were taken.
-Conversely, if there were positive feedback, recording that can also be useful for sales and negotiations.
+In particular, if there have been complaints or troubles in the past, it is necessary to keep records to prevent recurrence.
+If a similar trouble were to occur again, you risk losing trust and potentially ending the business relationship.
+Record what kind of trouble occurred and how it was handled.
+Conversely, recording positive feedback can also be useful for sales and negotiations.

-Additionally, by recording instructions, requests, and handled content from customers in the past, others can quickly grasp and respond to the situation if they need to take over.
-It also saves time during handovers because the data is already digitized.
-Furthermore, be sure to record and manage useful information such as points to note during meetings and history of changes in contact persons.
+Additionally, by recording instructions or requests from customers in the past, as well as the actions taken, others can quickly grasp and respond to the situation if they need to take over.
+This also makes handovers effortless since the data is already digitized.
+Furthermore, be sure to record and manage useful information such as meeting notes and history of changes in contact persons.

 CRM is a tool that collects, manages, and analyzes customer information to improve sales activities and marketing initiatives.